Sign up for our daily newsletter

 Chaska, Minnesota will stage the historic battle, as the prestigious Hazeltine National Golf Club plays host to the 2029 Ryder Cup.

-The site of the 2016 event, which saw the home side run out 17-11 winners, will become the first American venue to host a second Ryder Cup.
+The site of the 2016 event, which saw the home side run out 17-11 winners, will become the first American venue to host the match for a second time and only the fifth in total.

-Team Europe entered that match as the competition holders, but Davis Love III captained his side to a comfortable win, which he dedicated to Arnold Palmer following his recent death.
+Team Europe entered that match looking to win for a fourth time on the spin, but Davis Love III captained his side to a comfortable win, which he later dedicated to Arnold Palmer following his recent death.

 • Where will The Open be played in 2024?